DizoftTeam/simple_count_down/README.md

 ```
 ## Example

 For pause, restart and resume you need to use `CountdownController`.
-For example check [example](./example) folder.
-Check out the example project in the `example` folder.
+For an example of using the package, please check the [example](./example) folder.
 Otherwise, keep reading and keep going!